EvictionLab/eviction-lab-website/docs/shortcodes.md

 - id: unique identifier for this bar chart instance
 - title: title for the chart
 - csv: url to CSV data File
-- x: name of column in CSV to use for x values
+- x: name of column in CSV to use for x values (bar labels)
 - y: name of column in CSV to use for y values
 - yTicks: number of y ticks to display
 - yMin: y axis minimum value